Tunable coupling of widely separated superconducting qubits: A possible application towards a modular quantum device: overview of a modular superconducting quantum processor

 \section{overview of a modular superconducting quantum processor}

-As sketched in Fig.~\ref{fig1}, we consider a modular quantum device comprising two types of functional modules: qubit modules and bridge modules.
-In principle, prior to the device assembly, each module can be separately fabricated, packaged, and characterized.
-Therefore, only the modules which function properly during the test, are assembled into the modular quantum device.
-After device assembly, damaged modules, such as due to the aging of qubit devices, can also be replaced with minimal impact on the performance of other functional modules.
+As sketched in Fig.~\ref{fig1}(a), we consider a modular quantum device comprising two types of functional module: qubit modules and bridge modules.
+In principle, before the device assembly, each module can be separately fabricated, packaged, and characterized.
+Therefore, only the modules which function properly during the test, are assembled into the modular device.
+This could improve the fabrication yield of the large modular system.

-In principle, same as the traditional monolithic quantum devices, each qubit module can contain tens of qubits and their ancillary circuits for qubit operations, e.g., readout resonators for qubit measurement, and qubit control lines for gate operations.
-The bridge modules are introduced to mediate coupling between qubits that reside in nearby qubit modules, thus allowing for inter-module entanglement gate operations.
-In this way, it is promising to scale up the quantum device without any sacrifice of connectivity of qubits.
-In addition, the bridge module can be introduced to decrease qubit density and create vacant space, which can increase the control footprint area for qubit control, thus potentially mitigating the wire problem \cite{Boter2021}.

-As the surface code scheme requires a two-dimensional (2D) lattice of qubits with only nearest-neighbor interactions \cite{Fowler2012}, here, only qubits in the outer perimeter of each module device need to be coupled to each other through the bridge modules.
-For the intra-module coupled qubits, we consider a simple extension of the coupling scheme recently proposed in Ref.\cite{Zhao2021}, which shows that tunable $ZZ$ coupling between two transmon qubits can be achieved through a tunable bus.
-The key potential benefit from this coupling scheme is that only rather weak qubit-bus coupling, typically with a strength of $20\,\rm MHz$, is needed for implementing sub-100 ns CZ gates.

-In Ref.\cite{Zhao2021}, the qubit and the tunable bus are coupled directly (via a coupled capacitor), thus limiting the spatial distance between coupled qubits to a few millimeters.
-Here, as sketched in Fig.~\ref{fig1}(c), we consider that the qubit and the tunable bus are coupled via a half-wave superconducting coplanar waveguide resonator ($\lambda/2$ CPW resonator) \cite{Sillanpaa2007,Majer2007}.
-In this setup, a resonator-mediated longer-range qubit-bus coupling with the strength of around $20\,\rm MHz$ can be achieved \cite{Majer2007}.
-Therefore, here, qubits that are widely spatial-separated can be coupled tunably.
-Given this longer-range coupling scheme, we expect that the modular quantum devices with large intra-module separation distance could be achieved, thus allowing for having the desired physical isolation between qubit modules.